 - 2 tablespoons tapioca starch (corn starch or potato starch is okay, but flour is not okay)

 - Rinse the chicken wings and wipe dry.
-Cut each chicken wing into two (little drumstick and wingette with the tip attached).
 Season with salt and pepper.
 Set aside.

-- Make the sauce.
-In a pan, boil together the sugar, soy sauce, sake, mirin, ginger and garlic.
-Allow to boil gently over medium heat for a minute.
+- In a wok, heat the sugar, soy sauce, sake, mirin, ginger and garlic.
+Allow to boil gently over medium heat, uncovered, for a minute.
 Turn off the heat.
 Set the sauce aside to cool.

 - Fry the chicken wings in batches just until lightly browned.
-Transfer to a plate as they cook, go on to the next batch, and so on.
+Transfer to a strainer as they cook, go on to the next batch, and so on.